Vegetable soup

-Vegetable soup is a common soup prepared using vegetables and leaf vegetables as primary ingredients.
-It dates to ancient history, and is a mass-produced food product in contemporary times.
+Vegetable soup is a common soup prepared using vegetables (including leaf vegetables, and sometimes loosely mushrooms) as primary ingredients.
+It dates to ancient history, and in modern times is also a mass-produced food product.

 Overview

-Vegetable soup is prepared using vegetables, leafy greens, mushrooms, and roots as main ingredients.
-Some fruits, such as tomato and squash, are considered vegetables in such a context.
+Vegetable soup is prepared using vegetables, leafy greens, mushrooms, and roots as the main ingredients.
 Vegetable soup can be prepared as a stock- or cream-based soup.
-Basic ingredients in addition to vegetables can include beans and legumes, grains, tofu, noodles and pasta, vegetable broth or stock, milk, cream, water, olive or vegetable oil, seasonings, salt and pepper, among myriad others.
+Basic ingredients in addition to vegetables can include beef, fish, beans and legumes, grains, tofu, noodles and pasta, vegetable broth or stock, milk, cream, water, olive or vegetable oil, seasonings, salt and pepper, among others.
 Some vegetable soups are pureed and run through a sieve, straining them to create a smooth texture.
 It is typically served hot, although some, such as gazpacho, are typically served cold.
 Vegetable soup is sometimes served as a starter or appetizer dish.

 Vegetable soup is mass-produced in canned, frozen, dried, powdered, and instant varieties.